Judge sides with psychiatrists who alleged wrongful firing

 Sedwick said the defendants “were requiring an ostensible commitment of political support, or at least deference, in return for continued employment, the effect of which was to either interfere with or chill employees’ exercise of protected First Amendment rights.
 Those that did not want to signal such a commitment, like Plaintiffs, were fired.”

-He asked the parties to confer on any remaining issues.
 Stephen Koteff, an attorney with the ACLU of Alaska Foundation representing Blanford and Bellville, said one issue to resolve would be damages.

 Koteff called Sedwick’s decision “a significant vindication for the free speech rights of state employees, all public employees for that matter.”